exaquark/docs/developers/entity-state.md

     lat: 3.11, // {double} required: latitude
     lng: 5.33, // {double} required: longitude
     altitude: 32.1, // {double} optional: altitude in meters - can be negative
-    rotation: { 2, 5, 19 } // {Object of doubles} optional: all in degrees.
+    rotation: [ 2, 5, 19 ] // {Array of doubles} optional: all in degrees.
 Default facing north
   },
   properties: {
     avatarId: 'MOCK_AVATAR_ID', // {string} required: the avatar your user has selected